rabbitmq/rabbitmq-website/site/monitoring.md

 # if both checks succeed, the exit code will be 0
 </pre>

+Note that this is an **expensive operation** on nodes with a lot of queues and channels.

+Picking a suitable timeout for such check, therefore, is non-trivial.
-The probability of false positives is moderate for systems under above average load or with a large number of queues and channels (starting with 10s of thousands).
+The probability of false positives is **high** for systems under above average load or with a large number of queues and channels (starting with thousands).

 #### Optional Check 1